dray19/LLM_model/README.md

 ### Work in Progress

 - This repository is under active development.
 Planned improvements include:
-	- Expanded analytics templates for trading and forecasting
 	- Better error handling and guardrails for generated code
 	- Performance and scalability improvements